dmsc/fastbasic/compiler/USAGE.md

     }

-The *external routines* are routines that can be called from the parser to parse special constructs, or modify compiler state outside the parser, examples are adding a variable to the list of variables, checking if a variable name is already defined, parsing a number or string, etc. The external routines are listed in a special `EXTERN` section:
+The *external routines* are routines that can be called from the parser to parse special constructs, or modify compiler state outside the parser.
+Examples are adding a variable to the list of variables, checking if a variable name is already defined, parsing a number or string, etc. The external routines are listed in a special `EXTERN` section: